Global War on Terrorism Memorial Foundation

 U.S. Dept. of Defense, Defense Casualty Analysis System.
 December 20, 2021.

-Timeline Of Accomplishments
+Timeline of Accomplishments

 Notable Media Coverage

-• President and CEO Michael “Rod” Rodriguez appearance on the American Legion’s Tango Alpha Lima podcast, January 2022.
+• President and CEO Michael “Rod” Rodríguez appearance on the American Legion’s Tango Alpha Lima podcast, January 2022.

-• Rodriguez appearance on Fox and Friends, December 2021.
+• Rodríguez appearance on Fox and Friends, December 2021.

 • Washington Post op-ed from six former U.S. Secretaries of Defense calling for the Memorial’s construction, September 2021.